 These questions were first brought to my attention on Tracey Lynn Tobin’s Blog, No Page Left Blank, in this post titled 26 Questions No One Should Answer.
-The original questions can be found here on Write Accountable.
-Here is another list of answered questions.

 1. If you could get away with one murder in your lifetime without any legal, social, or emotional repercussions, would you kill someone?